Hot Fudge Pie

 To make the crust:

-Whisk together flour, sugar, and salt in a large bowl.
-Add butter and mix with a pastry blender or fork until the mixture resembles coarse meal and the butter is the size of small peas.
+- Whisk together the flour, sugar, and salt in a large bowl.
+Add the butter and mix with a pastry blender or a fork until the mixture resembles coarse meal and the butter is the size of small peas.

-Remove dough from refrigerator.
+- Remove the dough from refrigerator.
 If necessary, let it sit at room temperature for 10 to 15 minutes until slightly softened but still cold.

-Lightly flour work surface.
-Roll out dough into a circle about 1/8-inch thick.
+- Lightly flour your work surface.
+Roll out the dough into a circle about 1/8-inch thick.

 To make the filling:

-Place half and half, butter, and chocolate in a microwave-safe bowl.
-Heat in microwave for 2 minutes or until butter has melted and chocolate melts when stirred.
+- Place half and half, butter, and chocolate in a microwave-safe bowl.
+Heat in microwave for 2 minutes or until the butter has melted and the chocolate melts when stirred.
 Stir until smooth.

-Whisk together sugar, cocoa powder, flour, and salt.
+- Whisk together the sugar, cocoa powder, flour, and salt.

-Add eggs, egg yolks, liqueur, and chocolate mixture.
+- Add the eggs, egg yolks, liqueur, and chocolate mixture.
 Stir until well-combined and smooth.